kifj/stomp-test/README.md

 ## Kubernetes resources

 are located in folder `etc/k8s`.
-The scripts for the certificates require the `cfssl` binary.
+The scripts for the certificates require `cfssl`.

 ## OpenAPI and manual testing